-In March 2018, two environmental groups, Endangered Habitats League and Save Lytle Creek Wash ("Petitioners"), filed a lawsuit challenging the adequacy of the Addendum on twelve (12) grounds.
+In March 2018, two environmental groups, Endangered Habitats League and Save Lytle Creek Wash ("Petitioners"), filed a lawsuit challenging the adequacy of the Addendum in analyzing the proposed

+Project's environmental impacts.
+The Petitioners alleged that the Addendum was deficient on twelve (12) grounds.
 On June 6, 2019, the Superior Court issued its ruling and stated that the Addendum properly analyzed all but one of the environmental impacts of the Project.
 The Court required the City to re-analyze the single issue of the Project's impacts on the groundwater infiltration ponds located in Neighborhood II, as indicated in the LCRSP EIR.
-The Court also required the City vacate the prior approvals and reapprove the Project, as necessary.
+The Court also required the City vacate the prior approvals and re-approve the Project, as necessary.

 As a result of the Court's ruling, the City and the applicant prepared a Revised Addendum to address the Project's impacts on the groundwater infiltration ponds.
 The City Council is being requested to consider approval of the Revised Addendum, the repeal of Ordinance No. 1598, Resolution Nos.
 7277 and 7278, and the re-approval of the Project, including the Specific Plan Amendment and TTM No. 20092.
-Other than the Revised Addendum to address groundwater infiltration ponds, and a proposed minor adjustment to the LCRSP as described below, all other aspects of the Project remain unchanged.
+Other than the Revised Addendum and groundwater infiltration ponds, and a proposed minor adjustment to the specific plan as described below, all other aspects of the Project remain unchanged.